hughperkins/VeriGPU/README.md

 # To compile with verilator

-(there is no runner for verilator currently, but the modules do compile)
+(there is no runner for verilator currently, but I do test sometimes that the modules do compile; verilator is great for catching mismatches between bus sizes, and some other errors).

 ## prerequisites